-The Program has specific guidelines and policies for students seeking accommodations.
-Students are required to self-initiate through the institution's disability officer.
-Preceptors are not responsible for determining the parameters or adjusting schedules based on student requests for accommodations and should encourage students to contact the Program for guidance.
+EVMS has specific guidelines and policies for students seeking accommodations.
+Students are required to self-initiate through the disability officer at EVMS.
+Preceptors are not responsible for determining the parameters or adjusting schedules based on student requests for accommodations and should encourage students to reach out to the Program for guidance.